malyabee/vagrant_jenkins_docker_lab/README.md

-## IaaC project : docker_lab
+## Vagrant Jenkins lab on Docker
- A Vagrantfile to build a docker host on  virtual envirnment to learn docker concepts.
+ A Vagrantfile to build a Jenkins   on docker  envirnment to learn Jenkins concepts.

 1. Docker Host  (centos/7)
     The docker node configured with docker software and ready to host containers.